junyuanM/WWW-Rebuttal/G9px.md

 Where $\rho$ represents prompt, $\mathcal{C}$ represents the instruction library, and $M_{\text{junk}}^t$ represents the information in the junk memory at time $t$.

-The difference between this and the previous step of calling the API to determine information is that this step is more reflective (Camel [1], Reflexion [2]).
+The difference between this and the previous step of calling the API to determine information is that this step is more reflective (Camel [6], Reflexion [7]).
 We designed a more reasonable prompt $\rho$, which can be expressed as the following formula:

 $$
 \rho^t = \\{ \text{reflextion},  C, M_{\text{junk}}^t\\}
 $$

-Reflextion is a text prompt that encourages LLM to reflect on the information.
+where reflextion is a text prompt that encourages LLM to reflect on the information.

 Based on the above, the junk information detection process is as follows:

 $$
 F_l = \\{ m \mid R(v_j, t) = \text{"junk"} \\}